geoserver/geoserver/doc/en/user/source/styling/sld-extensions/pointsymbols.rst

 where ``fontname`` is the full name of a TTF font available to GeoServer, and ``hexcode`` is the hexadecimal code of the symbol.
 To get the hex code of a symbol, use the "Char Map" utility available in most operating systems (Windows and Gnome on Linux both have one).

-For example, to use the "shield" symbol contained in WebDings, the Gnome charmap reports the symbol code as follows:
+For example, to use the "shield" symbol contained in WebDings, the Gnome ``charmap`` reports the symbol hex code as shown:

 .. figure:: images/charmap.png
    :align: center

    *Selecting a symbol hex code in the Gnome char map*

-The SLD snippet to use the shield is:
+The SLD to use the shield glyph as a symbol is:

 .. code-block:: xml
    :linenos: